HyagoOliveira/FluxEvaluationProject/README.md

 1. [Moved Environment_Prefab out from Resources folder][10]
 2. [Set an asset bundle name and variant into Environment_Prefab][11]
-3. [Code a Menu Item to build all asset bundles][12]
+3. [Code a simple Menu Item to build all asset bundles][12]
-4. [Build the bundles into a folder inside the project root][13]
+4. [Build the bundles files into a folder inside the project root][13]
 5. [Create a script to load any remote Asset Bundle using an URL][14]

 Since loading any remote asset is an asynchronous operation, a script was necessary in order to activate the Player only when the `Environment_Prefab` was completed loaded.

 The [AssetBundleWaiterActivator][15] component was created and attached into the Player prefab.
 It uses the events inside [AssetBundleRemoteLoader][14] to deactivate the player when the loading process starts and activate it back when the loading process finishes.

-### Bug fixes
+## Bug fixes

-A lot of bugfixes and improvements were made when replacing the legacy code by new ones.
+A lot of bugfixes and improvements were made when replacing the legacy code.
 However, some specifics bugfixes were required:

-1. Infinite attack when holding attack button: fixed when improvements were made at StarterAssetsThirdPerson AnimationController on [this commit][8].
+1. **Infinite attack when holding attack button**: fixed when improvements were made at StarterAssetsThirdPerson AnimationController on [this commit][8].
-2. Player sometime jumps when kick attack is pressed: fixed by removing `Random.Range` from `buttonY` property at [this commit][7].
+2. **Player sometime jumps when kick attack is pressed**: fixed by removing `Random.Range` from `buttonY` property at [this commit][7].
-3. Fix ResourcesLoad component: although it is not a required bugfix, [the fix][9] was necessary since it prevented to build the project.
+3. **Fix ResourcesLoad component**: although it is not a required bugfix, [this fix][9] was necessary since it prevented to build the project.

 ---